WEA Test FAQs

 Are WEAs text messages?

 No. Many providers have chosen to transmit WEAs using a technology that is separate and different from voice calls and SMS text messages.
-This technology ensures that emergency alerts will not get stuck in highly congested areas, which can happen with standard mobile voice and texting services.

 Do consumers need a new phone or a smart phone to receive alerts?